Sybil Milton: Early life and education

 Milton was born in New York City in 1941.
 Her parents were Austrian Jewish refugees who fled Austria after the Nazi takeover.

 She graduated from the High School of Music and Art.
 In 1962, she received a BA from Barnard College, a MA in 1963, and a doctorate from Stanford University in modern German history in 1971.

 Career

 Milton taught German history at Stanford University and other institutions.
 From 1974 to 1984, she was the director of archives at the Leo Baeck Institute in New York.
 She then became a consultant to the Holocaust Memorial Council.

 Milton was vice president of the Independent Commission of Experts, which examined Swiss policies toward the Nazis and Jews during the Holocaust.
 Milton herself studied the relationship between Swiss banks and Jewish assets held by the Nazis such as artworks and precious metals.

 According to Menachem Z. Rosensaft, of the executive committee of the United States Holocaust Memorial Council, she was “a pioneer in studying the memorials and archives of the Nazi death camps throughout Europe.”

-Personal life
+Personal life, illness and death

 Milton was married to historian Henry Friedlander.

-She died of non-Hodgkin's lymphoma at the age of 59 on October 16, 2000 at the National Institutes of Health in Bethesda, Maryland.
+Milton died of non-Hodgkin's lymphoma at age 59, on October 16, 2000, at the National Institutes of Health in Bethesda, Maryland.